biostars/bootcamp-central/README.md

     git clone https://github.com/biostars/bootcamp-central

 Install [pyblue][pyblue] of a specific version.
-It is best if you use a virtual enviroment, for example conda.
+It is best if you use a virtual environment, for example conda.

     conda create --name bootcamp python=3